 Microsoft’s certifications have been a waste of your time and money for years.
 They’ve changed the certification paths, branding, and names so many times that there’s no market awareness and no value to your career.
 The only time you should invest your precious time in those is if your company is picking up the tab, they allow you to study during work hours, and they require the cert.
 Those certs are just garbage, and they’re not going to become the next hot commodity.
 You’re not suddenly going to be an in-demand professional just because you crammed and got some irrelevant cert.

-And the cultlike self-congratulations in commentary was as predictable as night and day — slinging snippets of certitude in doubt-free delight.
+And the cultlike self-congratulations in commentary was as predictable as day and night — slinging snippets of certitude in doubt-free delight.

 Since some people cram for certifications, why not assume everybody does?